journeyman33/kodekloud/CONTRIBUTING.md

 ## If possible use Conventional Commit Messages

-Find out at [conventional commit messages](https://www.conventionalcommits.org/) why they are cool.
+Find out about [conventional commit messages](https://www.conventionalcommits.org/) and why they are useful.

 ## Code of Conduct